example42/example42.github.io/_drafts/2019-12-11-request-for-tinydata-part2.md

 ---
 layout: blog
-title: Puppet Tip 108 - Request for Tiny Data - Part 2
+title: Puppet Tip 108 - Request for Tiny Data - Part 2 - Tiny data exposed
 ---

-This is the second of a 4 part call for Tiny Data.
+This is the **second** of **four** post series for our call for Tiny Data.

-In the firsto post we introduced Tiny Puppet (tp), now we are going to talk about its:
+In the first post we introduced Tiny Puppet (tp), now we are going to talk about what feeds it:

 ### Tiny data